This article has links to products and services we recommend, which we may make a commission from.

 You can also contact Anoskeli directly on their website to arrange your Crete winery tour.

-AUTHENTIC FOOD QUEST TIP: Sit back and relax with this guided Crete winery tour from Chania to Anoskeli winery.
+AUTHENTIC FOOD QUEST TIP: Sit back and relax with this semi-private Safari tour with lunch at Anoskeli winery.
 Learn about the olive oil production from past and present before enjoying your wine tasting at Anoskeli winery.
 You also get to visit the Deliania Gorge and enjoy a delicious traditional Cretan lunch.

 6 – Lyrarakis Winery